humanwhocodes/humanwhocodes.com/src/pages/_posts/2014-04-29-creating-type-safe-properties-with-ecmascript-6-proxies.md

   - JavaScript
   - Proxies
 ---
 In my [last post][1], I explained how to use ECMAScript 6 proxies to throw an error when a non-existent property is read (rather than returning `undefined`).
 I came to realize that proxies allow a transparent way to augment objects with validation capabilities in an almost limitless fashion.
-After some experimentation, I discovered that it&#8217;s possible to add type safety to JavaScript objects with just a few lines of code.
+After some experimentation, I discovered that it's possible to add type safety to JavaScript objects with just a few lines of code.

 The idea behind type safety is that each variable or property can only contain a particular type of value.
 In type-safe languages, the type is defined along with the declaration.
 In JavaScript, of course, there is no way to make such a declaration natively.
 However, many times properties are initialized with a value that indicates the type of data it should contain.
 For example: